GokceUzun/Power-Feature-Analysis/README.md

-# Power-Feature-Analysis
-PSD and frequency domain feature extraction for classification of sleep stages.

-- Stratified Group K-Fold
+# Deep Learning for Classification of Sleep Stages from Animal Brain Activity